 Grab a coffee and settle in.

 The property was listed a few weeks ago, and was picked up by our early alert system.
-We contacted the agent to collect background and the agent guided the price expectations at $1,050,000.
+We contacted the agent to collect the background and the agent guided the price expectations at $1,050,000.
 An open was scheduled for the coming Saturday.

 Saturday arrives – the open has been cancelled and the property has been withdrawn from the market.
 Called the agent – who we will call ‘Larry’ (not his real name but a close representation).
 Larry says the owner is ‘away’ so they have postponed the open.
 Weird because the property was vacant so the owner clearly wasn’t living there.
 First red flag.